DataDog/documentation/content/en/account_management/billing/usage_details.md

 * Max custom metrics per hour
 * The metric's contribution percentage to the overall custom metrics usage

-If you are looking for more details on your metrics, you can access a metric summary.
+If you are looking for more details on your metrics, you can access the [Metric Summary](https://docs.datadoghq.com/metrics/summary/#overview).
 This can be viewed by hovering over the row of the metric you are interested in and clicking on the meter icon that shows up on the right-hand side.

 This data can be downloaded as a CSV file.